rodrigoo-r/Celery/README.md

 instead focusing on Linux and macOS.
 However, as long as you have a C++20-compliant compiler, Celery should work on Windows as well.

+**NOTE::** Celery includes a `Celery::Misc::Hash` utility for hashing, which requires the `xxHash` library.
+Make sure to include it in your project or link against it when using Celery.

 ---

 ## Contributing